rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/README.md

 - Can manage App Config via git
 - Can automatically build / test / deploy software via Tekton
-- Can fetch secrets used by my pipeline from our secure secrets vault
+- Can fetch secrets used by my pipeline from our secure secrets Vault

 ## 🔨 Tools used in this exercise!